Focus on Children and Adolescents with

 This tip sheet for parents provides information about the importance of good oral health care for children with special health care needs.
 Topics include finding dental coverage, finding oral health care for children without insurance, and partnering with oral health professionals.

 National Center on Health.
-2013.
-Brush Up on Oral Health.
-Elk Grove Village, IL: National Center on Health.
-3 pp.
+2015.
+Toothbrushing Positions for Your Child with a Disability.
+Elk Grove, IL: National Center on Health.
+2 pp.

 Odeh M. 2014.
 Ensuring Adequate Marketplace Provider Networks: What's Needed for Children.
 Washington, DC: First Focus.
 4 pp.

 This document addresses the adequacy of provider networks in ensuring that all children have access to health services, including oral health services.
 The document discusses what constitutes adequate provider networks for children and discusses how such networks can be developed and assessed.